 24 hours a day/ seven days a week 303-277-0211

 In the case of a coyote attack on a human, call 911.
-The sheriff's office will respond and will notify the Colorado Parks and Wildlife so that the Division of Wildlife can track and/or destroy the animal.
+Notification will be made to Colorado Parks and Wildlife so that they can track and/or destroy the animal.

 Animal Control Officers track coyote observations, sightings, encounters and pet attacks in unincorporated Jefferson County.The coyote behavior maps are interactive.
 You may search specific locations for tracking data.
 Please click on the year of interest below.

 2016 Coyote Behavior Map 2015 Coyote Behavior Map 2014 Coyote Behavior Map

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511